itaysnir/itaysnir.github.io/about.md

 I'm Itay, EE & Physics graduate from TAU, currently pursuing my CS masters at the Technion.

-My research area is operating systems internals, focusing on efficient & secure DMA methods, as well as the io uring subsystem.
+My research area is operating systems internals, focusing on efficient & secure DMA methods, as well as the IO uring subsystem.

 My passion is low level research. \
 On my free time I mainly focus on system exploitation and vuln research.